A Private Detective (a story)

 in my hand really, wanted to aim it at something I was looking for out

 there, I guess.
 Something up ahead that wasn`t right, that was going

 wrong for somebody, something going bad.
 Didn`t know what.
 Not yet.

 The sky was clearing.
 The heavy black clouds overhead were moving away

 fast now, leaving the city behind, hurrying south.
 In my peripheral

 vision I saw a small moon rising over the run-down apartment buildings,

 looking like a shiny old dollar and giving everything down here below

-an ominous little silvery gleaming edge.
+an ominous little silvery edge.